 If you’re struggling to give yourself this kind of care, it might help to think about how you’d look after someone you care about.
 For example, a pet or a friend who needs your help.

 Look after your physical health

 Experiencing depression can make it hard to find the energy to look after yourself.
 But taking steps to look after your physical health can make a difference to how you feel:

 - Try to avoid recreational drugs and alcohol.
-While you might want to use recreational drugs or alcohol to cope with difficult feelings about yourself, in the long run they can make you feel worse and can prevent you from dealing with underlying problems.
-We have more information about how recreational drugs and alcohol can affect your mental health.
+You might feel like using recreational drugs or alcohol to cope with difficult feelings about yourself.
+But in the long run, these might make you feel worse.
+And they could prevent you from dealing with underlying problems.
+See our pages on recreational drugs, and alcohol and mental health to find out more.